 A rush of new and expanded CFM56 overhaul shops in China planned for the next several years is likely to leave the country with more capacity than even its burgeoning engine population needs.
 Executives involved in the expansion are looking more closely at getting work from abroad, opening a new phase in China’s move into the international aerospace market.
 Experience suggests that they could be quite competitive.
 Three companies have revealed plans and now a fourth, Sichuan Snecma ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Likely To Have Overcapacity of CFM56 Engine Overhaul".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Likely To Have Overcapacity of CFM56 Engine Overhaul".